Fitterfly HealthTech Pvt Ltd Logo

 What is Blood Pressure?

-In simple words, blood pressure is the force with which blood flows inside your arteries.
-Your heart pumps blood into your arteries each time it beats.
+Blood pressure is the force with which blood flows inside your arteries.
+Every time your heart pumps, it creates pressure.

 So, the blood pressure is maximum near the heart, where it enters the aorta, and minimum near the smallest branches of arteries.

-Blood pressure is defined by two values― systolic and diastolic pressure.
-The higher value is your systolic pressure, whereas the lower value is the diastolic pressure.
+Blood pressure is defined by two values – systolic and diastolic pressure.
+The higher value is your systolic pressure when your heart pumps blood, whereas the lower value is your diastolic pressure when your heart is resting between beats.

-The American Heart Association (AHA) recommends controlling blood pressure below 120/80 mm Hg.
-You can measure your blood pressure with the help of a sphygmomanometer.
+A healthy blood pressure reading, as recommended by the American Heart Association (AHA), is below 120/80 mm Hg.
+You can measure your blood pressure with the help of a BP monitor (aka sphygmomanometer – yes, it’s a mouthful!).

 Range of Blood Pressure